DhakshithManpur/CODSOFT-WEB-DEVELOPMENT-TASK/README.md

 Overview of Project:

- This Repository contains projects and assignments completed during my web development internship at Codsoft Technologies, Duration from 5 November 2024 to 5 December 2024.
+ This Repository contains projects and assignments completed during my web development internship at Codsoft Technologies, Duration from 5 December 2024 to 5 January 2025.
 During this internship,i enhance my front-end development skills.

 Project: